 Going out to eat went from being a luxury to a daily necessity (hello lifestyle inflation?) but it’s a huge waste of both time and money.

-Learn one or two go-to meal and go from there (or better yet, cook in batches on Sundays!)
+Learn one or two go-to meals and go from there (or better yet, cook in batches on Sundays!)
 Treat cooking as an investment in your skills and it will pay dividends in protecting your wealth.

 Bonus Adulting and Frugal Skills